Immigration Consequences of Criminal Convictions

 The critical point is that there is a difference between what is considered a conviction under state law and what is considered a conviction for immigration purposes.

-The Chicago criminal defense attorneys at Legal Defenders have extensive experience in representing individuals charged with various criminal offenses throughout Cook County, DuPage County, Lake County and Kane County.
+The Chicago criminal defense attorneys at John D. Ioakimidis have extensive experience in representing individuals charged with various criminal offenses throughout Cook County, DuPage County, Lake County and Kane County.
 Non US citizens have to consider the immigration consequences of a criminal case.
 A criminal conviction may be catastrophic because it may lead to deportation and/or denial of citizenship.

 Section 101(a)(43) of the Immigration and Nationality Act (INA) defines “Aggravated Felony” through the listing of a number of specified crimes AND other felonies which include: